 The Airway and Dentistry

 This altered airway oftentimes has to do a great deal with altered growth and development of the jaws.
-With a lack of development of the upper jaw (the maxilla), the nasal cavity also does not grow to its full potential either, making it very hard to breathe through our nose, so we default to breathing through our mouths.
-Mouth breathing can have a continued negative impact on our growth and development but also on our overall health.
+With a lack of development of the upper jaw (the maxilla), the nasal cavity also does not grow to its full potential, making it very hard to breathe through our nose, so we default to breathing through our mouths.
+Mouth breathing can have a continued negative impact on our growth and development but also our overall health.